-During a recent trip to New York City to visit Mauricio, I had one very important goal in mind: to find an authentic Hungarian restaurant and eat chicken paprikash, goulash, and Hungarian pastries to satisfy, if only for a day or two, my longing to revisit Budapest, Hungary.
-Secondary goals were obviously spending time with Mauricio and exploring New York City a bit further.
+During a recent trip to New York City, I had one very important goal in mind: to find an authentic Hungarian restaurant and eat chicken paprikash, goulash, and Hungarian pastries to satisfy, if only for a day or two, my longing to revisit Budapest, Hungary.

 I knew in my heart that if there were just one place in the United States where I could find an authentic Hungarian restaurant, it’d be in New York City – and luckily, I was right.
 Thanks to a quick Yelp search, I found one of the only Hungarian joints in the City on the Upper East Side: Andre’s Café and European Bakery.

 As we trekked from Midtown Central all the way up to 2nd and 85th, we battled frigid -9 degree Fahrenheit weather, ungodly wind chill, and the slippery, ice-covered sidewalks – all for our dear Hungarian food.
-And while Andre’s food wasn’t quite as cheap or as delicious as I remember it in Budapest, the spicy flavors and aromas brought me back to some of the most beautiful days of exploring that Mauricio and I have shared.
+And while Andre’s food wasn’t quite as cheap or as delicious as I remember it in Budapest, the spicy flavors and aromas brought me back to some of the most beautiful days of exploring I’ve had.